XiaoBai-blip/ChatDB/README.md

 ## Connect to the shared EC2

-1. Download the pem key and run this command:
+1. Download the pem key and run the command:
 ```
 chmod 400 "chatdb.pem"
 ```